top of page

 Kontakt.
 Przestrzeń Ruchu i Tańca

-Contact dance school, also called PrzestrzeÅ„ Ruchu i TaÅ„ca (Space for Movement and Dance), became one of the most important places for me in Krakow.
+Contact dance school, also called PrzestrzeÅ„ Ruchu i TaÅ„ca (Space for Movement and Dance), has become one of the most important places for me in Krakow.
 It's where I met many people who I became friends with.

 What makes this place special is its openness and accessibility.
 You can join activities with a Multisport card, and they host free weekly gatherings and parties where anyone can participate or play instruments.
-It's a non-judgmental, somewhat hippie environment where you meet diverse people with different careers who share interests in movement and dance.
-The center regularly hosts concerts and performances featuring flamenco, oriental dance, and visiting artists, making it a significant cultural spot on Krakow's map.
+It's a non-judgmental, somewhat hippie environment where you meet diverse people from all walks of life who share interests in movement and dance.
+The center regularly hosts concerts and performances featuring flamenco, oriental dance, and visiting artists, making it a pivotal cultural landmark on Krakow's map.
 It's one of the few places in Krakow where people are open-minded and you can start conversations with strangers without fear of judgment.

 b2eb2cb7-a5c2-4cb5-891c-fef2ccbc65ca_edi